The 6 Biggest Mistakes Companies Make

 Not sure where things went wrong?
 Consider speaking to a turnaround professional.

-Different leaders are needed at various points in the lifecycle of a company.
-When a company is trying to move to the next level of growth, for example, it demands a different skillset than what’s needed at the startup or sales phase.
-“In certain stages of a company’s size one set of skills and experiences may be perfectly adequate,” said growth expert Charlie Shalvoy, giving the example of scaling to $50 million.
-“But then to go from $50 to $200 million requires a much different set of skills, and from $200 million to $1 billion another again.
-Some people are able to add to their skillset and grow with the company through different stages.
+“In certain stages of a company’s size, one set of skills and experiences may be perfectly adequate,” such as scaling to $50 million, says growth expert Charlie Shalvoy.
+“But then to go from $50 to $200 million requires a much different set of skills, and from $200 million to $1 billion, another again.
+Some people are able to add to their skill set and grow with the company through different stages.
 Some cannot.”

-Assuming that a business has an operational roadmap, the next step is execution.
-There must be a clear chain from the beginning of a product or service to delivery to the customer.
+Assuming a company has an operational roadmap, the next step is execution.
+The business mistake here: the lack of a clear chain from the beginning of a product or service to delivery to the target audience.
 Operational breakdowns at any step can lead to the demise of the company.

 Reports of bad customer service can be a major red flag that things aren’t running smoothly behind the scenes.
-An executive said in our survey that the biggest mistakes companies make is, “Failure to provide incredible service to customers – focusing on only productivity processes at the expense of incredible customer service experiences.”
+An executive said in our survey that one of the biggest mistakes companies make is “failure to provide incredible service to customers – focusing on only productivity processes at the expense of incredible customer service experiences.”

 • Lack of talent